madmikeross/eve-graph/README.md

 will fetch kills and jumps for all systems in the last hour, and use those values to assign a risk to jumping into each system.
 If you want to find a safe route between two systems, say Jita and Amarr, issue a get request to `127.0.0.1:8008/safest-route/Amarr/to/Jita`

+## Ephemeral data
+If it has been a while since you started the app, you should refresh wormhole connections by making a POST request to `localhost:8008/wormholes/refresh`.
+These wormhole connections come from [EVE Scout](https://www.eve-scout.com/#/) and are used in both the short and safe route path finding solutions below.

+If you are using the safe routing feature, it is also good to regularly recompute (about every 30 minutes) the risk of jumping into each system by making a POST request to `localhost:8008/systems/risk`.